 Check out the Perimeter Bicycling Association of America (PBAA) website.

-The "El Tour season" kicks off every September at Loop the Loop, a free bicycling event with information and registration components, around the The Loop, Tucson's car-free multi-use urban path.
-Other El Tour season activities include Training Classes and Training Rides, Bike Patrol Certification, a two-day Bicycle/Fitness/Health EXPO, Orientation Meetings, a Dedication Dinner, and the Indoor El Tour.
+The "El Tour season" kicks off in September at Loop the Loop, a free bicycling event routed along The Loop, Tucson's car-free, multi-use urban path.
+Other El Tour season activities include training classes and practice rides, bike patrol certification classes, a two-day El Tour Expo, orientation meetings, a dedication dinner, and the Indoor El Tour.
 See the current El Tour schedule of events.
 If you're unsure which ride is best for you or another rider, contact Perimeter Bicycling Association of America (PBAA) and talk with a staff member.

 Bicycling Accolades for Tucson